fogleman/Minecraft/README.md

 For pip:

-- Mac or Linux: install with `sudo easy_install pip` (Mac or Linux) - or (Linux) find a package called something like 'python-pip' in your package manager.
+- Mac or Linux: install with `sudo easy_install pip` (Mac or Linux) - or (Linux) find a package called 'python-pip' in your package manager.
-- Windows: [install Distribute then Pip](http://stackoverflow.com/a/12476379/992887) using the linked .MSI installers.
+- Windows: [install Python 2 Distribution then Pip](http://stackoverflow.com/a/12476379/992887) using the linked .MSI installers.

 For git: